Infrared problem in perturbative quantum field theory: Introduction

 A strategy for the construction of a IR-finite scattering matrix in QED was suggested long time ago by Kulish and Faddeev~\cite{kulish1970asymptotic}.
 Their construction is based on the Dollard method~\cite{dollard1964asymptotic} which was originally formulated for the Coulomb scattering in quantum mechanics.
 The basic idea is to define a modified scattering matrix by comparing the full dynamics of the system with some simple but nontrivial reference dynamics, called the Dollard dynamics.
 The Kulish-Faddeev construction was reformulated and further developed e.g. in~\cite{papanicolaou1976infrared,jauch1976theory} and more recently in \cite{gomez2016asymptotic,kapec2017infrared,hirai2019dressed}.
-However, we are not aware of any reference which provides a proof that the Kulish-Faddeev method works at least in low orders of perturbation theory.
-In fact, up to our knowledge, a mathematically rigorous definition of the scattering matrix in relativistic QED which does not suffer from the ultraviolet (UV) or IR problem has never been given.
-In the present paper we attempt to formulate such a definition using the ideas of Kulish, Faddeev, Dollard as well as more recent results by Morchio and Strocchi~\cite{morchio2016infrared,morchio2016dynamics} obtained in a toy model of QED.
+However, the method of Kulish and Faddeev has never been put on firm mathematical grounds and tested at least in low orders of perturbation theory.
+In fact, up to our knowledge, a rigorous construction of the scattering matrix in relativistic QED which does not suffer from the ultraviolet (UV) or IR problem has never been given.
+In the present paper, we attempt to formulate such a construction using the ideas of Kulish, Faddeev, Dollard and insights obtained more recently by Morchio and Strocchi~\cite{morchio2016infrared,morchio2016dynamics} in their analysis of a toy model of QED.
+Our modified scattering matrix is constructed with the use of the adiabatic limit as in the method developed by Bogoliubov~\cite{bogoliubov1959introduction}.
 Since QED most likely does not make sense outside perturbation theory~\cite{landau1955point} we formulate our proposal in the perturbative setting.
-We define our modified scattering matrix with the use of the adiabatic limit as in the method developed by Bogoliubov.
-We check the existence of this limit in low orders of perturbation theory.
 We stress that QED is a well-defined model of quantum field theory (QFT) whose perturbative construction is under full control.
 What is not understood is the large-time behavior of its dynamics.
-Indeed, because of the presence of long-range interactions the dynamics is substantially different from the free dynamics even long before or after the collision of particles.
-This leads to difficulties in the description of scattering processes known as the IR problem.
 The main model of our interest is QED.
 However, we consider also a certain model of interacting scalar fields which we call the scalar model.
 In principle our method should be also applicable to other models with long-range interactions in the four-dimensional Minkowski space which, like QED and the scalar model, have the interaction vertices containing exactly one massless and two massive fields.